 The admission criteria to world class universities vary considerably.
 While academic strength is a pre-requisite, it does not guarantee acceptance.
-As a serious applicant to UK leading universities, you need to be prepared.
+As a serious applicant to UK leading universities, you need to be well prepared.
+Oxbridge & UK University Preparation Summer Course is specifically designed to give students the best possible chance of gaining a place at one of the UK’s top universities.
+By the end of the course, students will:

 - Careers Guidance Assessment with a detailed report to help students determine which subjects they should consider at university